-- 1 Induction training part of which will usually deal with challenging situations.
-This will include: - crisis situations in which children are more often restrained; - the meaning of physical restraint; - the ethos underlying the restraint of children; - the principles and standards of practice. - 2 Practitioner training training in the management of challenge and crisis, including physically restraining children. - 3 Trainer training experienced workers become trainers in their own workplace after undergoing further training for trainers.

-4 Training managers - managers should be trained in the physical restraint of children, and it is essential if they are operational managers.
+- Induction training part of which will usually deal with challenging situations.
+This will include: - crisis situations in which children are more often restrained; - the meaning of physical restraint; - the ethos underlying the restraint of children; - the principles and standards of practice. - 2 Practitioner training training in the management of challenge and crisis, including physically restraining children. - 3 Trainer training experienced workers become trainers in their own workplace after undergoing further training for trainers. - Training managers managers should be trained in the physical restraint of children, and it is essential if they are operational managers.
 All managers should have enough training to fulfil their role in relation to physically restraining children.
 At the very least they should know the principles, content and application of the training used.
 They have a role in:

-- support and supervision; - mentoring; - monitoring; - making sure that workers always operate within the law; - making sure that the needs of service users are appropriately met; - making sure that health and safety responsibilities are carried out; - making sure that there is a training strategy in place so that all workers receive enough training, including practice and refresher training.
+- support and supervision; - mentoring; - monitoring; - making sure that workers always operate within the law; - making sure that the needs of service users are appropriately met; - making sure that health and safety responsibilities are carried out;

+These questions should help you decide how appropriate your current training making sure that there is a training strategy in place so that all workers receive enough training, including practice and refresher training.